Iteatime/url-to-pdf/README.md

 `master` is the production branch.
 What you push there is built and sent live.

 Any other branch or pull request will be automatically deployed too.
 Check out [Google Cloud Build](https://cloud.google.com/cloud-build/docs/configuring-builds/build-test-deploy-artifacts#build_triggered_from_github) to learn more.

+## Manual deployment:

+You can deploy manualy this app using the [Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts) by running this command:
+`gcloud builds submit --config cloudbuild.manual.yaml .`